Lavrentiy Beria: Stalin's death

-First Deputy Premier and Soviet triumvirate
+First Deputy Premier and triumvirate

 After Stalin's death, Beria was appointed First Deputy Premier and reappointed head of the MVD, which he merged with the MGB.
 His close ally Malenkov was the new Premier and initially the most powerful man in the post-Stalin leadership.
-Beria was second-most powerful, and given Malenkov's personal weakness, was poised to become the power behind the throne and ultimately leader himself.
-Khrushchev became Party Secretary.
-Kliment Voroshilov became Chairman of the Presidium of the Supreme Soviet (i.e., the nominal head of state).
+Beria was second-most powerful, and given Malenkov's weakness, was poised to become the power behind the throne and ultimately leader.
+Khrushchev became Party Secretary and Kliment Voroshilov became Chairman of the Presidium of the Supreme Soviet (the nominal head of state).

 Beria undertook some measures of liberalisation immediately after Stalin's death.
 He reorganised the MVD and drastically reduced its economic power and penal responsibilities.
 A number of costly construction projects, such as the Salekhard–Igarka Railway, were scrapped, and the remaining industrial enterprises became affiliated under other economic ministries.
 The Gulag system was transferred to the Ministry of Justice, and a mass release of over a million prisoners was announced, although only prisoners convicted for "non-political" crimes were released.
 That amnesty led to a substantial increase in crime and would later be used against Beria by his rivals.

 To consolidate power, Beria also took steps to recognise the rights of non-Russian nationalities.
-He questioned the traditional policy of Russification and encouraged local officials to assert their own identities.
+As a Georgian, he questioned the traditional policy of Russification and encouraged local officials to assert their own identities.
 He first turned to Georgia, where Stalin's fabricated Mingrelian affair was called off and the republic's key posts were filled by pro-Beria Georgians.
 Beria's policies of granting more autonomy to the Ukrainian SSR alarmed Khrushchev, for whom Ukraine was a power base.
 Khrushchev then tried to draw Malenkov to his side, warning that "Beria is sharpening his knives".